evillan0315/text-to-speech/README.md

 -   `GET /api/plan/:planId`: Fetches the details of a specific AI-generated plan (requires authentication).
     -   **Description:** Retrieves a previously generated plan by its ID.
     -   **Response:** A JSON object containing the `plan` details.
--   `POST /api/plan/apply`: Applies a specified AI-generated plan to the local filesystem (requires authentication).
+-   `POST /api/plan/apply`: Applies a specified AI-generated plan (all changes) to the local filesystem (requires authentication).
     -   **Description:** Executes the file modification instructions from a given plan (identified by `planId`) against the local project files.
     -   **Request Body (JSON):**
         ```json
         {
           "planId": "unique-plan-id",
+          "projectRoot": "/path/to/project" // Optional, falls back to server-side configured root
+        }
+        ```
+    -   **Response:** A JSON object indicating success or failure, with details of the application process.
+-   `POST /api/plan/:planId/apply-change-by-index`: Applies a specific file change from a given plan to the local filesystem (requires authentication).
+    -   **Description:** Executes a single file modification instruction from a plan, identified by its index, against the local project files.
+    -   **Request Body (JSON):**
+        ```json
+        {
+          "changeIndex": 0, // The 0-based index of the change within the plan's 'changes' array
           "projectRoot": "/path/to/project" // Optional, falls back to server-side configured root
         }
         ```